 Another way you can fight anxiety and calm the mind is to use a mantra.

-- While taking slow deep breaths, slowly repeat (out loud or silently) a positive phrase such as, “I am at peace” or “All is well” in sync with your breaths.
+- While taking slow deep breaths, slowly repeat (aloud or silently) a positive phrase such as, “I am at peace” or “All is well” in sync with your breaths.

-This is a technique often used in meditation that not only is effective in calming your mind but can also help with positive thinking.
+This is a technique often used in meditation that is not only effective in calming your mind but that can also help with positive thinking.

 Remember, if it doesn’t seem to work the first time you try it, don’t give up.
-Just as it is with any technique–practice makes perfect.
+Just as with any technique—practice makes perfect.